 A resident or the owner or tenant of land in the city of Windsor or the spouse of such owner or tenant of land; and

 Not prohibited from voting under any law

 The following are not eligible to vote:

-To be a qualified voter you must be eligible to vote and your name should be included in the official City of Windsor Voters' List.
-Voters’ list information is received from the Municipal Property Assessment Corporation (MPAC) compiled from an enumeration conducted in May/June of an election year.
+To be a qualified voter, you must be eligible to vote, and your name should be included on the official City of Windsor voters' list.

 As outlined in the Municipal Elections Act, a person may have residences and vote in two local municipalities at the same time, in the same election, if:

 (a) The person lives in one of the local municipalities in order to attend an educational institution, but not with the intention of changing their permanent lodging place; and